MichalTorma/android-terminal-setup/README.md

 # android-terminal-setup

-🚀 **Ansible-based SSH server setup** for **Android 16 Debian terminal/container** (Pixel 9 and similar).
+🚀 **Ansible-based SSH server setup** for **Android 16 Terminal** - the native Debian container environment in Android 16+.
 Enterprise-grade configuration management with declarative playbooks, idempotent operations, and comprehensive security hardening.

+> **Note**: This is specifically designed for the **Android Terminal** feature in Android 16+, which provides a native Debian container environment.
+This is NOT for Termux, UserLAnd, or other third-party terminal solutions.

 ## ✨ Features